Skip Ribbon Commands

 1/2 wasted!

-Globally about half of all food produced is not eaten.
+Half of all food produced in Canada is not eaten.
 This is not only a waste of food but also of the resources associated with its production, processing and distribution.

 Cost: $49 billion